carolinadatadesk/NC-Public-Health-Data/README.md

 If you are a public official or local news reporter who would like [to contribute data, you may complete this form](https://forms.gle/7uXxZhSKpYcp5CAX6).

+### Detailed Analysis
+R code to replicate [the data reporting and visualizations done for this story](https://carolinadatadesk.github.io/NC-Public-Health-Data/).

 ## Staff involved
 The following students reported this project, analyzed the data, wrote the original story and created data visualizations: